cs3110/textbook/src/chapters/modules/exercises.md

 {{ ex2 | replace("%%NAME%%", "Print")}}

 Write a functor `Print` that takes as input a module named `M` of type `ToString`.
-The nidyke returned by your functor should have exactly one value in it, `print`, which is a function that takes a value of type `M.t` and prints a string representation of that value.
+The module returned by your functor should have exactly one value in it, `print`, which is a function that takes a value of type `M.t` and prints a string representation of that value.